3 observations after Sixers' defense steps up in gritty win at the Garden

 Putting opponents away is naturally harder for the star-less Sixers.
 The Knicks stayed right in the contest and made sure the Sixers knew it.
 DiVincenzo appeared to object to an Oubre foul with 4:04 left, which led to some tense words and pushing amid a mass of bodies along the baseline.
 Following an officials' review, DiVincenzo, Isaiah Hartenstein and Reed all received technical fouls.

-Reed wound up hitting the next shot after the brief delay, canning a corner three to give the Sixers a game-high 10-point edge.
-On a night where the Sixers' higher-usage players didn't a ton of jump shooting luck, Reed went 2 for 2 from long range.
+Reed hit the next shot after the brief delay, canning a corner three to give the Sixers a game-high 10-point edge.
+On a night where the Sixers' higher-usage players didn't have a ton of jump shooting luck, Reed went 2 for 2 from long range.

 Josh Hart drained a crowd-thrilling three to cut the Sixers' lead to 75-71, but Lowry immediately answered with a triple of his own and the Sixers secured a gritty victory.